alexmemory/psl/psl-clojure/README.md

 |  Fido |    1.0 |
 ```

 You can also print a summary of the ground rules used in inference with `(psl/ground-kernels-print-summary gks)`.
 This is an interactive session, so we can change the data and rules as we like.
-Suppose we now have a third dog.
-Update the dataset, clear the PSL partitions and re-run inference.
+Suppose we now have a third dog, George.

 ```
-(psl/partitions-delete ds [res obs])
-(def dogs (in/dataset [:n] [["Fido"] ["Furry"] ["George"]])) (psl/psl-pred-append ds obs (psl/p m "dog") dogs) (inference cb ds m obs res ["dog"])
+(def more-dogs (in/dataset [:n] [["George"]])) (psl/psl-pred-append ds obs (psl/p m "dog") more-dogs) (inference cb ds m obs res ["dog"])
 ```